 - the Davis Museum Student Advisory Committee

-- the integration of Cuseum—a mobile app that enhances the visitor experience
+- the integration of Cuseum—a mobile app that highlights student content to enhance the visitor experience

-As a member of the Friends of Art, you will receive special courtesies and invitations to unique, arts-related events organized in partnership with a number of active regional chapters across the country.
+As a member of the Friends of Art, you will receive special courtesies and invitations to unique, arts-related events organized by active regional chapters across the country.

 Friends of Wellesley College Library

-Friends of the Library provides annual support for the Margaret Clapp Library—where Special Connections, the Book Arts Lab, and the College Archives are also located—as well as the branch libraries for art, music, and science.
+Friends of the Library provides annual support for the Margaret Clapp Library—where Special Connections, the Book Arts Lab, and the College Archives are also located—as well as the branch libraries for art and music.